Woof!: Home video releases

 The series was released in the United Kingdom on VHS but, despite being a British programme, it has never been released beyond that in the UK.

 A DVD release, entitled Woof, which consists of the entire series 1 cut into one feature, is available in the United States coded Region 1.
 Series 3 was released on DVD in the United States as A Boy Called Woof! (consisting of the first half of the series edited into one feature) and A Boy Called Woof!
 Back in the Dog House (with the second half of the series).

+The first episode was made available to stream on the Britbox library and Apple TV in the 2020s.